ibm-cloud-docs/vpc/vsi-vpc-about-data-encryption.md

 1. {{site.data.keyword.cloud_notm}} data centers provide a dedicated HSM to create and protect your keys.
 Using {{site.data.keyword.hscrypto}}, you can take control of your cloud data encryption keys and cloud hardware security module.
 1. From IBM {{site.data.keyword.iamshort}} (IAM), authorize service between Cloud Block Storage (source service) and your KMS (target service).
 For custom images, also authorize between Image Service for VPC and IBM Cloud Object Storage.
 1. The {{site.data.keyword.cloud_notm}} infrastructure uses your root key to secure the data by wrapping the passphrases for volumes or custom images.
 For custom images, your root key wraps your passphrase before you import the custom image file to the cloud.
 For more information, see [About encrypted custom images](#byok-about-encrypted-images).
 1. Manage your keys in your KMS.
 For example, you can disable your root key to ensure that the IBM-managed keys' associated data can [no longer be accessed or decrypted](/docs/vpc?topic=vpc-vpc-encryption-managing#instance-byok-inaccessible-data).
+You can also [rotate your customer-managed root keys](/docs/vpc?topic=vpc-vpc-key-rotation).
+Rotating your root keys lets you roll out a new key across the resources that were protected by the old key.

 ## Flow diagrams for specifying customer-managed encryption for volumes
-{: #byok-options}
+{: #byok-flow-diagrams-volumes}

 You can specify customer-managed encryption when you create a new block storage volume during instance provisioning.
 You can also specify it when you create a volume outside instance provisioning.

-Figure 1 shows the end-to-end procedure for creating a data volume with customer-managed encryption during instance provisioning.
+Figure 1 shows the procedure for creating a data volume with customer-managed encryption during instance provisioning.
 The volume is automatically attached to the instance.

 ![Figure showing the procedure for creating an instance with a customer-managed encrypted volume.](/images/vpc_flowchart_instances_color.png "Figure showing the procedure for creating an instance with a customer-managed encrypted volume"){: caption="Figure 1.
 Creating an instance with a customer-managed encrypted volume" caption-side="bottom"}

-Figure 2 shows the end-to-end procedure for creating a standalone volume and then attaching it to an instance.
+Figure 2 shows the procedure for creating a standalone volume and then attaching it to an instance.

 ![Figure showing the procedure for creating block storage volumes with customer-managed encryption.](/images/vpc_flowchart_volumes_color.png "Figure showing the procedure for creating block storage volumes with customer-managed encryption"){: caption="Figure 2.
 Creating a block storage volume with customer-managed encryption" caption-side="bottom"}